wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/first-steps-winautomation/includes/4-create-simple-process.md

 ![The Run button in the Process Designer.](..\media\image-22.png)

-8. In case you want to check how every single action is executed, you can run the process step by step through the respective button.
+8. In case you want to check how every single action is run, you can run the process step by step through the respective button.

 ![The Execute Next Action button in the Process Designer.](..\media\image-23.png)